citrix/citrix-daas-rest-go/citrixorchestration/docs/ImageDefinitionResponseModel.md

 HasCustomProperties returns a boolean if a field has been set.

+### SetCustomPropertiesNil

+`func (o *ImageDefinitionResponseModel) SetCustomPropertiesNil(b bool)`

+ SetCustomPropertiesNil sets the value for CustomProperties to be an explicit nil

+### UnsetCustomProperties
+`func (o *ImageDefinitionResponseModel) UnsetCustomProperties()`

+UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)